Infratab/frontend-challenge-2/README.md

 ### Setup the project
 1. go to remind_me directory - `cd frontend-challenge-2/remind_me`
+2. Install virtualbox and vagrant
-2. run - `vagrant up`
+3. run - `vagrant up`
-3. run - `vagrant ssh`
+4. run - `vagrant ssh`
-4. Open http://localhost:3000/ in browser, if you see `Challenge accepted!` text in the browser that means server is successfully running
+5. Open http://localhost:3000/ in browser, if you see `Challenge accepted!` text in the browser that means server is successfully running
-5. Please find `index.html` in the `remind_me/public` folder
+6. Please find `index.html` in the `remind_me/public` folder
-6. Now you can start your coding!
+7. Now you can start your coding!

 #### Challenge
 For this challenge, we provide you a server which provides you with the [following api endpoints](https://github.com/Infratab/frontend-challenge-2/blob/master/API.md).